 Zuora is competing in this space with products like Stripe or Salesforce Billing (NYSE:CRM).

-As you can see below, Zuora's revenue growth has been mediocre over the last two years, growing from $86.5 million in Q2 FY2022 to $108 million this quarter.
+As you can see below, Zuora's revenue growth has been unremarkable over the last two years, growing from $89.23 million in Q3 FY2022 to $109.8 million this quarter.

-Next quarter's guidance suggests that Zuora is expecting revenue to grow 7.35% year on year to $108.5 million, slowing down from the 13.3% year-on-year increase it recorded in the same quarter last year.
-Looking ahead, analysts covering the company were expecting sales to grow 10.6% over the next 12 months before the earnings results announcement.
+Next quarter, Zuora is guiding for a 7% year-on-year revenue decline to $110.8 million, a further deceleration from the 13.6% year-on-year decrease it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 9.4% over the next 12 months before the earnings results announcement.

 One of the best parts about the software-as-a-service business model (and a reason why SaaS companies trade at such high valuation multiples) is that customers typically spend more on a company's products and services over time.

-Zuora's net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 107% in Q2.
-This means that even if Zuora didn't win any new customers over the last 12 months, it would've grown its revenue by 7%.
+Zuora's net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 108% in Q3.
+This means that even if Zuora didn't win any new customers over the last 12 months, it would've grown its revenue by 8%.

-Despite falling over the last year, Zuora still has a decent net retention rate, showing us that its customers not only tend to stick around but also get increasing value from its software over time.
+Zuora has a decent net retention rate, showing us that its customers not only tend to stick around but also get increasing value from its software over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Zuora's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 65% in Q2.
+Zuora's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 68.1% in Q3.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Zuora's free cash flow came in at $4.02 million in Q2, turning positive over the last year.
+Zuora's free cash flow came in at $12.67 million in Q3, turning positive over the last year.

 Is Now The Time?

-Zuora may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
-We cheer for everyone who's making the lives of others easier through technology but in case of Zuora, we'll be cheering from the sidelines.
-Its revenue growth has been weak, and analysts expect growth rates to deteriorate from there.
-And while its customers spend noticeably more each year, which is great to see, the downside is that its customer acquisition is less efficient than many comparable companies and its gross margins show its business model is much less lucrative than the best software businesses.
+We cheer for everyone who's making the lives of others easier through technology, but in case of Zuora, we'll be cheering from the sidelines.
+Its revenue growth has been weak over the last two years, and analysts expect growth to deteriorate from here.
+And while its customers spend noticeably more each year, which is great to see, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.